 For many tenants, social housing providers are the landlord of last resort.
 Some people wait years to secure a subsidized unit, only to find themselves and their families exposed to second-hand smoke from neighbouring units on a regular basis.
 They do not have the means to move.
 Further, many social housing residents are already marginalized with higher rates of disability and chronic disease.
 Social/non-profit housing should be a clean and safe environment for people who don't have any other housing options.

-In consultation with the BC Non-Profit Housing Association, we are working with a small number of non-profit housing providers to pilot the implementation of smoke-free policies in existing residential buildings.
-Given the unique opportunities and challenges of the non-profit housing sector, we have chosen to conduct focused, in-depth research to assess the process for implementing smoke-free policies in this sector, and the impact for both non-profit housing providers and the specific communities and clients they serve.
+In consultation with the BC Non-Profit Housing Association, we worked with a small number of non-profit housing providers to pilot the implementation of smoke-free policies in existing residential buildings.